-The city council shall meet, as it deems necessary, in study sessions on the second and fourth Tuesday of each month at 6:00 p.m.
-The agenda for study session meetings shall be devoted primarily to examination of particular topics which do not require a formal vote of the city council.
+The city council shall meet, as it deems necessary, in study sessions on the second and fourth Tuesday of each month at 6:00 p.m. or at such other day, time, or location as shall be designated by the Mayor or City Manager with at least one week notice or by motion of the City Council at a regular or special meeting.
 The purposes of a study session generally, shall be for city council to discuss and establish general city policy, address administration items as appropriate, receive reports and information from department heads, consultants or other experts, and study issues which will require formal city council action at a future regular or special meeting.